datafiniti/data-fizz/all_my_books_are_packed/readme.md

-# Amazon Book Scraper and Book Packer
+# Amazon BookScraper and BoxPacker

 ## Directions